massao/bpg-test/README.md

 |-js
 |-videos
 ```
-Folder "frames" only used to generate bpg files and folder "gif" only used to check the gif size
+Folder "frames" only used to generate bpg files

 ## Workflow
 1. Extracted the frames as `.png` from videos with [ffmpeg](https://www.ffmpeg.org/), using the following command: